Christian Apologetics Through the Lens of

 Summary of "Trail of Blood"

-1. During every period of the "Dark Ages" there were in existence many Christians and many separate and independent Churches, some of them dating back to the times of the Apostles, which were never in any way connected with the Catholic Church.
-They always wholly rejected and repudiated the Catholic hiearchy and their doctrines.
+1. During every period of the "Dark Ages" there were in existence many Christians and many separate and independent Churches, dating back to the times of the Apostles, which were never in any way connected with the Catholic Church.
+They always wholly rejected and repudiated the Roman hierarchy and some their doctrines not found in scripture.
 This is a fact clearly demonstrated by credible history.

-2. These Christians were the perpetual objects of bitter and relentless persecution.
+2. These Christians were the objects of bitter and relentless persecution.
 History shows that during the period of the "Dark Ages," about twelve centuries, beginning with A.D.
 426, there were about fifty million of these Christians who died martyr deaths.
-Very many thousands of others, both preceding and succeeding the "Dark Ages," died under the same hard hand of persecution.

-3. These Christians, during these dark days of many centuries, were called by many different names, all given to them by their enemies.
-These names were sometimes given because of some specially prominent and heroic leader and sometimes from other causes; and sometimes, yea, many times, the same people, holding the same views, were called by different names in different localities.
-But amid all the many changes of names, there was one special name or rather designation, which clung to at least some of these Christians, throughout all the "Dark Ages," that designation being "Ana-Baptist."
+3. These Christian were called by many different names, usually given to them by their enemies.
+These names were sometimes given because of some specially prominent and heroic leader and sometimes from other causes.
+The result was that the same kinds of believers were called by different names in different localities, when in reality they were essentially the same bible-believing type Christians.
+Amid all the many changes of names, there was one special name or rather designation, which clung to at least some of these Christians, throughout all the "Dark Ages," that designation being "Ana-Baptist."
 This compound word applied as a designation of some certain Christians was first found in history during the third century; and a suggestive fact soon after the origin of Infant Baptism, and a more suggestive fact even prior to the use of the name Catholic.
 Thus the name "Ana-Baptists" is the oldest denominational name in history.

-4. A striking peculiarity of these Christians was and continued to be in succeeding centuries: They rejected the man-made doctrine of "Infant Baptism" and demanded rebaptism, even though done by immersion for all those who came to them, having been baptized in infancy.
+4. A striking peculiarity of these Christians was and continued to be in succeeding centuries this: They rejected the man-made doctrine of "Infant Baptism" and demanded re-baptism for all those who came to them that were previously baptized in infancy.
 For this peculiarity they were called "Ana-Baptists."

 The following are some of the fundamental doctrines to which they held when they went in: And the same are, the fundamental doctrines to which they held when they came out: And the same are the fundamental doctrines to which they now hold.